BBL, Solutions.

 Phase 6 - Insolvency

 Insolvency represents the final stage in the crisis sequence if the company is no longer able to avert its illiquidity.
-With the assistance of insolvency administrators and consultants, insolvency proceedings (see insolvency proceedings sequence) offer opportunities to restructure and preserve the company.
-In this phase, decision-makers should examine all options and work closely together with all parties, including creditors and courts, in to minimise the most severe consequences for the company and the employees (see too, delays in filing for insolvency).
+With the assistance of insolvency administrators and consultants, insolvency proceedings offer opportunities to restructure and preserve the company.
+In this phase, decision-makers should examine all options and work closely together with all parties, including creditors and courts, in to minimise the most severe consequences for the company and the employees.

 Our solutions to ensure companies successfully emerge from a crisis